Financial Services (Diploma)

 Get licensed as a Qualified Associate Financial Planner

-The courses below are required to satisfy the FP Canada Core Curriculum allowing you to challenge the QAFP exam.
+Some of our courses (listed in program requirements) satisfy the FP Canada Core Curriculum allowing you to challenge the QAFP exam.

 - Successful completion of 60.00 credits